bridgetownrb/bridgetown/bridgetown-website/src/_docs/static-files.md

 A static file is a file that does not contain any front matter.
 These include images, PDFs, and other un-rendered content.

 You can save static files in any subfolder or directly within the source folder (`src`).
 A common place to save images specifically is the `src/images` folder.
-You can reference them from both markup and CSS simply using a relative URL (for example, `/images/logo.svg`).
+You can reference them from both markup and CSS using a relative URL (for example, `/images/logo.svg`).

 {%@ Note do %}
   Optionally, you can [bundle images through esbuild](/docs/frontend-assets) and reference them with the `asset_path` helper.
 Or if you're interested in a full-featured image management solution with the ability to resize and optimize your media sizes, check out [Cloudinary](https://www.cloudinary.com) and the [bridgetown-cloudinary plugin](https://github.com/bridgetownrb/bridgetown-cloudinary).